Week of

 Fresh

-vegetables provide a variety of vitamins and minerals, they are
+vegetables provide a variety of vitamins and minerals,

-3 to 5 servings from the vegetable group each day.
-Count as a
+vegetable group each day.
+Count as a serving 1

-serving 1 cup raw leafy vegetables, l/2 cup of other vegetables
+cup raw leafy vegetables, l/2 cup of other vegetables

-that are cooked or chopped raw, or 3/4 cup of vegetable juice.
+that are cooked or chopped raw, or 3/4 cup of

-Go easy on the fat and salt added during cooking or at the table
+vegetable juice.
+Go easy on the fat and salt added

-in the form of spreads, sauces, dressings, toppings, and seasonings.
+spreads, sauces, dressings, toppings, and seasonings.

 If

-you are a newbie to the "fresh" scene, here are some
+you are a newbie to the "fresh" scene,

-tips from the US Department of Agriculture on how to choose the
+here are some tips from the US Department of Agriculture

-best fresh veggies.
+on how to choose the best fresh veggies.

 There

-are no set rules for buying vegetables because they all have individual
+are no set rules for buying vegetables because

-the best teacher.
-The following alphabetical list is designed
+The following alphabetical list is designed as

-as a handy reference to help you make your selections.
+a handy reference to help you make your selections.

 Artichokes

-The globe artichoke is the large, unopened flower bud of a plant
+The globe artichoke is the large, unopened flower

-belonging to the thistle family.
-The many leaf-like parts making
+bud of a plant belonging to the thistle family.

-up the bud are called "scales."
+called "scales."
 Produced domestically

-only in California, the peak of the crop comes in April and May.
+only in California, the peak of the crop comes

 Look

-for: Plump, globular artichokes that are heavy in relation
+for: Plump, globular artichokes that are heavy

-Size is not important with respect to quality.
+fresh-looking scales.
+Size is not important with

 Avoid:

-Artichokes with large areas of brown on the scales and with spreading
+Artichokes with large areas of brown on the scales

-scales (a sign of age, indicating drying and toughening of the
+and with spreading scales (a sign of age, indicating

-edible portions), grayish-black discoloration (caused by bruises),
+grayish-black discoloration (caused by bruises),

 mold growth on the scales, and worm injury.